cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 A common debate for configuration languages is whether a language should provide an abstraction layer for APIs.
-On the on hand, astraction layers allow for protecting the user against misuse.
+On the one hand, abstraction layers allow for protecting the user against misuse.
-On the other hand, they need to keep up with API changes and and are inevitable prone to drift.
+On the other hand, they need to keep up with API changes and are inevitably prone to drift.
 So it goes.

 CUE addresses both issues.
-On the one hand, it's fine-grained typing allows layering detailed constraints on top of native APIs, without the need for an abstraction layer.
+On the one hand, its fine-grained typing allows layering detailed constraints on top of native APIs, without the need for an abstraction layer.
 New features can be used without support of existing definitions.